Planning with SiMBA: Motion Planning under Uncertainty for Temporal Goals using Simplified Belief Guides: Belief Space Planning with Simplified Belief Approximations

 \subsection{Hybrid Tree Search: Gaussian Belief Trees with DFAs}

 For belief space planning with both the simplified model and full constrained model, we use Gaussian Belief Trees (GBT) in \cite{Ho2022} as our base belief space planner in a hybrid discrete-continuous tree search planner.
-The hybrid planner is similar to the frameworks for deterministic LTL planners in \cite{Maly2013,Bhatia2010, Ho2022CDC}, but we plan directly with automaton states instead of product automaton states.
-Also, we reason about robot uncertainty while planning.
+The hybrid planner is similar to the frameworks for deterministic LTL planners in \cite{Maly2013,Bhatia2010, Ho2022CDC}, but it directly plans with automaton states instead of product automaton states.
+Also, it reasons about robot uncertainty while planning.
 For completeness of presentation, we provide a brief overview of this method.

 Given a task plan $\taskplan$, we compute the set of DFA states $Q_T$ that exist in $\taskplan$ and contain at least one tree vertex at every iteration.
 The hybrid tree search expands in $Q_T$.
 In each iteration, a DFA state $q$ is sampled from $Q_T$.
 A tree vertex $\text{v}_s$ is sampled among vertices that have discrete components $q$, and one iteration of GBT is performed to obtain a new vertex $\text{v}_n$.
 A tree vertex is a tuple $\text{v} = (\check{x}, \Sigma, \Lambda, q)$.
 An iteration of GBT involves selecting a tree vertex $\text{v}_{sel}$, sampling a valid nominal control $\check{u} \in U$, and propagating the continuous belief components in $\text{v}_{sel}$ to obtain the new belief $(\check{x}_n, \Sigma_n, \Lambda_n)$, according to \eqref{eq:system} and Sec.~\ref{sec:belief_propagation_equations}.
-The new discrete state component $q_n$ of $text{v}_n$ is obtained by propagating the automaton with the label of the new belief.
+The new discrete state component $q_n$ of $\text{v}_n$ is obtained by propagating the automaton with the label of the new belief.

 Vertex $\text{v}_n$ is valid and added to the tree if both its continuous and discrete state components are valid.
 The continuous component $\text{v}_n.b = (\text{v}_n.\check{x}, \text{v}_n.\Sigma, \text{v}_n.\Lambda)$ is valid if it obeys the constraints of \eqref{eq:system}.
 The discrete component $\text{v}.q$ is valid if it exists in the DFA.
 Finally, if $\text{v}_n.q$ is an accepting state, the motion plan $(\check{U}, \check{X})$ and corresponding tree vertices $\mathbf{\text{v}}$ ending with $\text{v}_n$ is returned as a solution.